OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-22.md

 ## Matthew 22:23

-That same day the Sadducees, who say there is no resurrection, came to him with a question.
+On that same day, the Sadducees, who deny the resurrection, approached him with a question.

 ## Matthew 22:24